Bali Post Media Group: Other Business

 Beyond engaging in Print and Broadcast Media, BPMG also has other subsidiaries.
-There are Warung Sari Warta Boga in Jl.
+There are Bali Mart in Jl.
 Imam Bonjol Denpasar, Koperasi Krama Bali, and a Souvenir center in Kuta, Bali.

 Criticism and Controversies

 Advertising Issues

 Bali Post claimed to circulate 100,000 copies per day in the advertising offers.
 However, on 20 August 2003, SWA magazine countered that statement, attesting that Bali Post's daily circulation was 90,000 copies or Rp 64.8 billion per year.
 Meanwhile, according to research conducted by Santra in 2006, the daily circulation of Bali Post was 87,500 copies.
 This circulation was spread across the districts and cities in Bali, Jakarta, Surabaya, Mataram, and Kupang.

 Media Bias

 As the most prominent media in Bali, BPMG has mastered almost all media segments.
 In the electronic media, BPMG manages Bali TV, which reaches the entire region of Bali, and five radio stations that reach the whole area.
 Therefore, this conglomeration is seen as a monopoly of public opinion.

 On Thursday, 2 May 2013, several groups rallied to express their anger about the biased coverage of Bali Post Media Group within their publications, especially in Bali TV and the daily newspaper, Bali Post.
 Hundreds of Bali citizens and nine Hindu priests held a ritual, "Pralina," that featured the symbolic cremation of copies of the Bali Post newspaper in front of the Bali Post office.
 The protestors believed that Bali Post no longer stood as an ideal mass media representation.

 Later on, from 8 May to 11 May 2013, the Indonesian Broadcasting Commission (IBC) Bali branch placed a ban on Seputar Bali news program after receiving public complaints about one-sided coverage of a gubernatorial election and the incumbent candidates.
 Bali Post was also accused of violating law no 32/2002 on Broadcasting Rules and Standards, according to the Jakarta Post.